jndok/iokit-dumper-arm64/README.md

 ## TODO
 A list of to-do for updates.
 - [ ] Code cleanup
+- [ ] Fix KEXT identification algorithm (it is buggy in some cases)
 - [x] Unencrypted kernelcaches support
 - [ ] Add graph customization and details